Pouria-MK/_Jan.2024_Simulation-and-Economic-Evaluation-of-Syngas-Generation-Plant-using-DMR-and-SMR-Reactors/README.md

 Throughout the project, visualization and documentation were accomplished using Microsoft Office suite (Word, Excel, PowerPoint) and Visio, ensuring clear and professional presentation of findings.

+This project demonstrates advanced capabilities in process simulation, design, and economic analysis of complex chemical engineering systems, showcasing proficiency in industry-standard tools and methodologies.

 ## Project Highlights

 - Comprehensive market analysis of syngas production and utilization